System Demonstration Grant

 Application Information Session Questions & Answers

 The questions asked and answers provided during the Application Workshop are posted below.
 Any future updates or changes to this document will be posted here with an adjusted posting date.
 Please check back regularly to make sure that you have the most recent version.

 The updated application deadline is now Monday, March 13, 2023, no later than 4 p.m. (regardless of the manner submitted).
 No applications will be accepted after this deadline.
 Electronic copies should be submitted to OCHS Applications (do not email to staff).
 If unable to submit electronically, signed project proposals maybe delivered in-person or mailed.
 Mailed applications must be posted in time to be received by the deadline.

-If you have any questions, would like a paper copy of the application, or wish to schedule a pre-application technical assistance appointment, please contact the following staff: Debbi Trosvig at 425-388-7116 (phone) or Debbi.Trosvig@snoco.org (email).
+If you have any questions, would like a paper copy of the application, or wish to schedule a pre-application technical assistance appointment, please contact Debbi Trosvig by phone at 425-388-7116 or email Debbi.Trosvig@snoco.org.

 - If additional accommodations are required for the Online Application Workshop, please notify the ADA contact person listed below at least three (3) days in advance of the Application Workshop.